maschkef/little-linux-helper/docs/CLI_DEVELOPER_GUIDE.md

 4.  **Command Line Argument Parsing**: Processes `-h/--help` and `-g/--gui` parameters.
 Sets `LH_GUI_MODE=true` when GUI mode is requested.
 5.  **Help Display**: Shows comprehensive usage information if `-h/--help` is specified, then exits.
 6.  `source "$LH_ROOT_DIR/lib/lib_common.sh"`: Loads all functions and variables from the common library into the current shell environment.
-7.  `lh_ensure_config_files_exist`: Ensures that configuration files exist by copying example files if needed.
+7.  `lh_ensure_config_files_exist`: Ensures that configuration files exist by copying example files if needed and invokes the configuration schema helper to synchronise missing variables.
-8.  `lh_load_general_config`: Loads general configuration including language and logging settings from `general.conf`.
+8.  `lh_load_general_config`: Loads general configuration including language and logging settings from `general.conf` (after schema checks).
 9.  `lh_initialize_logging`: Initializes the logging system (see description in `lib_common.sh`).
 10. `lh_check_root_privileges`: Checks for root privileges and sets `LH_SUDO_CMD` (see description in `lib_common.sh`).
 11. `lh_detect_package_manager`: Detects the primary package manager and sets `LH_PKG_MANAGER` (see description in `lib_common.sh`).